-The board shall establish qualifications by regulation for supervising psychologists.
+The board shall establish qualifications by regulation for supervising psychologists and shall review and approve applicants on a case-by-case basis. psychologists.

 - (d) Take and pass the examination required by Section 2941 unless otherwise exempted by the board under this chapter. - (e) Show by evidence satisfactory to the board that he or she has completed training in the detection and treatment of alcohol and other chemical substance dependency.
 This requirement applies only to applicants who matriculate on or after September 1, 1985. - (f) (1) Show by evidence satisfactory to the board that he or she has completed coursework in spousal or partner abuse assessment, detection, and intervention.
-This requirement applies to applicants who began graduate training during the period commencing on January 1, 1995, and ending on December 31, 2003. - (2) An applicant who began graduate training on or after January 1, 2004, shall show by evidence satisfactory to the board that he or she has completed a minimum of 15 contact hours of coursework in spousal or partner abuse assessment, detection, and intervention strategies, including knowledge of community resources, cultural factors, and same gender abuse dynamics.
-An applicant may request an exemption from this requirement if he or she intends to practice in an area that does not include the direct provision of mental health services.
+This requirement applies to applicants who began graduate training during the period